loeeeee/anime-organizer/README.md

 It scans a media folder, and create symbolic links in another place with organized folder structure that can be processed by JellyFin server.
 It works on Linux.
 And the expected input folder structure is from VCB studio.
 However, other folder structure should also works fine, because of the ARTIFICIAL INTELLIGENCE of regular expression.

+Now, I can organize the media without moving the media.

 ## How to use

 The entry point is entry_point.py.